Query-Driven Metadata Filtering

 2. Query Understanding Module

-Location: lambda/shared/utils/query_understanding.py
+Location: lambda/node/chat/lib/query-understanding.js (Node.js) or lambda/shared/utils/query_understanding.py (Python)

 Input: